jponge/izpack-full-svn-history-copy/izpack-testlangpacks/trunk/ReadMeNow.txt

 Solution will be to make utility which will resolve those problems.
 I have coded such of Java program.
 It uses eng.xml as a base file.
-When loading base file and file to be tested, the program checks whether both are well-formed.
+When loading base file and file to be tested, the program will check whether both are well-formed.
 If files contain XML syntax errors this routine will show the error lines and tries to tell error column too.

 Other features: